ranveer5289/SpotifyNotifier-Windows/README.md

 for his contribution.

-These are a couple of improvements in the new version of spotifynotifiergrowl:
+<strong>These are a couple of improvements in the new version of spotifynotifiergrowl:</strong>

 1) Now no need to register the application with growl manually.
 Check "notifygrowl.cs" for relevant code.